 To add a shadow, click the + button in the Shadows section of the Properties Panel.
 You can then set its Color, Opacity, x and y Offset, Blur, and Spread.

-The x and y offset determines the distance you want the shadow to be offset from the object while blur specifies the distance from the edge of the shadow where you want any blurring to occur.
+The x and y Offset determines the distance you want the shadow to be offset from the object.
+The Blur blur specifies the distance from the edge of the shadow where you want any blurring to occur.

-Adding a spread will increase or decrease the size of the object casting the shadow.
-Please note that it’s possible for Rectangle, Oval and all form elements.
+Adding a Spread will increase or decrease the size of the object casting the shadow.
+Please note that Shapes don't have the Spread option available.

 Blur allows for bringing the element out of focus.
 To add blur, first, click the + button.
 Then specify the Radius to achieve the desired effect.

 Adding multiple shadow and blur effects may decrease the performance of the editor.

 To insert a custom image as fill, click the + icon in the Image fill section and select Upload.
 Once you upload an image, you’ll see its preview and you’ll be able to position the image using the buttons next to it.